EkeVoki/JapNameGenerator/README.md

 Here it is.
 Hope you like it.

 ## 📖 About the project

 This generator was written in about **30 minutes** for my personal use.
-But since it’s now public, it’s no longer just for me — it’s for anyone who needs a quick, random Japanese-style name.
+But since it’s now public, it’s no longer just for me — it’s for anyone who needs a quick, random Japanese-style **full name** (first + last).

 **Use it for:**

 - Nicknames or usernames
 - Fanfiction characters
 - D&D / RPG sessions
+- Naming NPCs on the fly
-- Or just for fun (heh~)
+- Just for fun (heh~)

 ## 🌟 What's new in version 1.1